 3. Research Your Competitors

-In a crowded marketplace, standing out requires a strategic understanding of your competitors.
 Conduct thorough research on both direct and indirect competitors.
 Analyse their strengths, weaknesses, marketing strategies, and brand positioning.

 By understanding what works (and what doesn't) within your industry, you can gain valuable insights to inform your own brand strategy.
 Leverage this knowledge to position your brand uniquely, offer distinct value propositions, and differentiate yourself from the competition.

-5. Develop Your Brand Positioning Statement
+4. Develop Your Positioning Statement

 Your brand positioning statement is a powerful tool that crystallises the essence of your brand.
 It's a concise sentence that captures how you want your target audience to perceive your brand and what sets you apart from competitors.
 Think of it as your brand identity in a nutshell.